stgl/pymccrgb/docs/source/installation.rst

 * Cmake
 * LibLAS

-The virtual environment will include all of these whe nthe conda-forge package is installed.
+The virtual environment will include all of these when the conda-forge package is installed.

 ``pymccrgb`` is developed for Linux.
 OS X and Windows are not currently supported.